 If you’re still having problems, try moving your diffusion panel closer to your object.
 This will help block out any unwanted reflections that might be caused by other objects behind you in your room.
 Look closely at the object to identify what is being caught in the reflection and cover it up or move it from view.

 Best of luck.
-As always, please let us know if you have any questions or ideas.
+As always, please get in touch if you have any questions or ideas!